Human microbiome: Evaluation

-Analysis after the processing
+Post-processing analysis

-The statistical analysis is essential to validate the obtained results (ANOVA can be used to size the differences between the groups); if it is paired with graphical tools, the outcome is easily visualized and understood.
+Statistical analysis is essential to validate the obtained results (ANOVA can be used to size the differences between the groups); when paired with graphical tools, the outcome is easily visualized and understood.

 Once a metagenome is assembled, it is possible to infer the functional potential of the microbiome.
-The computational challenges for this type of analysis are greater than for single genomes, because usually metagenomes assemblers have poorer quality, and many recovered genes are non-complete or fragmented.
+The computational challenges for this type of analysis are greater than for single genomes, because metagenome assemblers typically have poorer quality, and many recovered genes are incomplete or fragmented.
 After the gene identification step, the data can be used to carry out a functional annotation by means of multiple alignment of the target genes against orthologs databases.